bricel/DrutNet/README.txt

 - To Upload files using the API the the Class CURL Services, here is a brief overview of the function :
-	Curl.Login - Login to Drupal with CURL Curl.UploadFile - Upload a file to a CCK file/image field (require the fileform module provide in the '/Drupal Module' folder)
+	Curl.Login - Login to Drupal with CURL Curl.UploadFile - Upload a file to a CCK file/image field (require the file_form module provide in the '/Drupal Module' folder)

 - Permissions - Make sure to grand permissions to all services modules that you wish to use.